-Hydrocodone Addiction And Rapid Detox
+Hydrocodone Rapid Detox – What is Hydrocodone?

 In many preparations (Vicodin, Lortab, Norco, Vicoprofen), hydrocodone is combined with acetaminophen or aspirin.
 As acetaminophen can be toxic to the liver in high doses, combining it with hydrocodone is a way to improve its analgesic (pain-killing) properties.
 A pure form of the drug is also available under the name Zohydro or in an extended release form called Hysingla.